rickithadi/bigduckmusic.com/src/pages/features/2020-08-29-weekly-picks-29th-august-2020.md

 ![Tim De Cotta - When I Met You](https://res.cloudinary.com/ddomozydd/image/upload/v1598675458/WhenIMetYouSingleArt_luqzoy.jpg "Tim De Cotta - When I Met You")

 Coming fresh off his first single, the funk-tinted cautionary tale of infidelity [Lying Eyes](https://open.spotify.com/track/22IAxxTQVJicDQdVV6IhFt?si=OYLCA5eUQyKYSZQvzAB-DA), When I Met You is Tim De Cotta’s second single in anticipation of his upcoming Heart Matter EP.
-Deceivingly simple and groovy to no end, De Cotta wears his heart on his sleeve in an ode to the love of his life, his wife Joanna.
+Deceivingly simple and groovy to no end, De Cotta wears his heart on his sleeve in an ode to the love of his life, his wife Joan.

 Starting with a contemplative guitar loop on the verse, De Cotta masterfully builds upon it before taking it to a groovy, ethereal chorus.
 In what almost seems like a hip-hop beatmaker’s approach, De Cotta takes advantage of the track’s minimalist structure to play with creative layers and textures as it goes along.
 De Cotta weaves in a touchingly earnest and endearing narrative about about love at first sight. (“When I met you/ I knew/ I just knew”)